-The Emergency Management (Public Activities) (COVID-19) Direction 2020 is now in effect.
+The Public Activities COVID-19 Direction is in effect.

 On this page

 The total number of people at a place must not exceed 1 person per 2 square metres.